hrgdavor/jsx6/libs/jsx6/doc/evolution.of.a.snippet.1.md

 console.log('mode', $s.mode())
 ```

 You can use the value like this to hide an element initially.
 It will evaluate immediately and will not be updated when signal value changes.
-This is only useful in some cases.
+This may be useful in some cases, but not here.

 ```js
 let div1 = <div hidden={$s.mode() !== 'edit'}>edit</div>